iannwtf-algonauts/algonauts23/README.md

 ## Results

-Full results will be documented in the project report.
+The full results are documented in [the project report](https://github.com/iannwtf-algonauts/algonauts23/blob/main/project_submission/Algonauts_Challenge_Report_team-iannwtf.pdf), which can be found in the "project_submission" folder.

 Here are some examples from challenge scores on test splits: